- National Immunisation Program Influenza Vaccine

 The implementation of new vaccination programs under the NIP is a major task that takes approximately 12-18 months from receipt of Government funding approval.
 This time is required for activities such as the procurement of vaccine; vaccine safety surveillance planning; development of appropriate communications; and negotiation with states and territories regarding implementation requirements and timing.
 In the case of the Zostavax® vaccine, time is also required to develop and roll out an adult vaccination register.

-For more information about Zostavax®, refer to the varicella section of the Australian Immunisation Handbook 10th edition 2015.
+For more information about Zostavax®, refer to the Zoster section of the Australian Immunisation Handbook 10th edition 2015.

 The Pertussis Chapter, 4.12, of the 10th Edition of the Australian Immunisation Handbook has been updated and approved by the National Health and Medical Research Council CEO on 27 March 2015.